 The Hopper app works well for those who like to keep their eye out on airplane deals, and the Agoda app helps travelers search for hotel deals.
 Also, CityMaps2Go enables one to download maps and access them online, thus enabling one to navigate around when WiFi is not available.

 Pick up Etymotic’s hf3 Earphones + Headset for noise-canceling earphones that offer high performance at a moderate price.
 As this model comes with a close-proximity high sensitivity microphone, travelers can make calls on the go as well.

 Keep gear charged with RAVPower’s latest portable charger, the HyperAir.
 This device offers the fastest charging speeds on contact for both iOS and Android devices – all with the same charger.
-Those seeking a high power charger that can keep all one’s devices charged for long haul flights should check out their 22000mAh 5.8A 3-Port portable charger.
-For a lightweight option to keep an iPhone charged for the entire day, pack along the Anker PowerCore+ 10050 portable charger.
+Those seeking a high-power charger that can keep all one’s devices charged for long-haul flights should check out their 22000mAh 5.8A 3-Port portable charger.
+For a lightweight option to keep an iPhone charged for the entire day, pack along the Anker PowerCore+ 10000 portable charger.

-Pair the charging devices with the premium lighting cables to keep a portable workstation tangle free.
+Pair the charging devices with the premium lightning cables to keep a portable workstation tangle free.